phobozad/marbles-dataentry/README.md

 To use, run the pre-compiled *.exe under releases (compiled with Aut2Exe) or compile using the below instructions

+To click the copy button when Marbles On Stream shows the "Season Disabled" banner and the button has moved, pass the `/offseason` flag to the app:

+`marblescopier-x.x.x.exe /offseason`

+To specify arbitrary coordinates to click (in case the buttons move after a MoS update), pass the `/coords <copy button X> <copy button Y> <close button X> <close button Y>` flag to the app:

+`marblescopier-x.x.x.exe /coords 296 108 960 655`

 ### Compiling

 Run the `marblescopier\compile-app.ps1` file to automatically download the Aut2Exe app and compile the script into a self-contained `*.exe`.